Skip to main content

 }

 Use @gqlQueryField to expose a function as a GraphQL query.
-The function's parameters become GraphQL arguments, and the return type becomes the field type.
+Parameters become GraphQL arguments, and the return type becomes the field type:

 /**